-Determining the exact number of units that will actually be built in Town is difficult to predict due to many factors, or qualifiers.
-The data contained within Table A assumes that each area will build out to the maximum allowed zoning, however several of these areas will not hit those maximums due to a variety of qualifiers, which can sometimes be difficult to predict.
+The data contained within Table A includes qualifiers, which can sometimes be difficult to predict.
 In some developments there is no land available to construct additional units.
 Examples include:

-• Castle Highlands was zoned/entitled for 490 residential units in 1984.
-The existing number of platted lots and constructed homes is 422 with little land remaining to build the remaining homes allowed per the zoning entitlement.

-- Dawson's Ridge was zoned/entitled for 7,900 residential units in 1986.
+- Castle Highlands was zoned/entitled for 490 residential units in 1984.
+The existing number of platted lots and constructed homes is 422 with little land remaining to build the remaining homes allowed per the zoning entitlement. - Dawson's Ridge was zoned/entitled for 7,900 residential units in 1986.
 The main loop road Infrastructure (roads, water, sanitary sewer, etc.) was constructed after zoning approval, but development stopped due to various financial issues.
 Although this development was entitled in 1986 with road and utility infrastructure constructed immediately and some lots platted, not a single building permit has been pulled in the past 35 years.
 Any construction on this property would require substantial investment to remove and rebuild the crumbling infrastructure.

-Additionally, any development on this property requires the owner to go back before Town Council with a rezone, and they have to demonstrate that their proposed densities can meet current Town requirements. - Memmen Young Infill was zoned/entitled for 1,035 residential units in 1985.
-The site includes severe topography, cap rock and areas that are subject to the Skyline/Ridgeline Ordinance, making it unlikely to reach full buildout numbers.
+Memmen Young Infill was zoned/entitled for 1,035 residential units in 1985.
+The site includes severe topography, cap rock and areas that are subject to the Skyline/Ridgeline Ordinance, making it unlikely to reach full buildout.